Veera Narayana Temple, Belavadi: Architecture

 The two newer shrines have different plans.
 Both have a square sanctum, with one shrine square in shape as well while the other is star shaped (stellate).
 The tower of the shrine has the traditional Hindu kalasha (decorative water-pot like structure) below which are three tiers of decorated miniature roofs.
 The superstructure over each of three shrines is connected to a low protrusion tower called Sukanasi (tower over the vestibule, called "nose" of the main tower) The Sukanasi consist of two tiers of decorated miniature roofs.
 In all other aspects the two shrines are identical.
 All shrines have sculptured decoration on the towers, and the sculptures on the walls are bold and are visible from a distance.
 However, they are not sharp and impressive from close quarters unlike in other Hoysala temples.
 The important sculptures with fine finish are that of the Hindu god Krishna dancing on the head of Kalia the serpent, and the Garuda (eagle).

 This is a Vaishnava temple and all three shrines have images of the Hindu god Vishnu, though in different forms (avatar).
 The central shrine (older shrine) has an 8 ft tall image of Narayana with four hands and is considered one of the best examples of Hoysala art.
 It is well elaborated with ornamentation and stands on a padmasana (lotus seat).
 The southern shrine has an 8 ft tall image of Venugopala (the god Krishna playing a flute) including a garuda pedestal and the northern shrine has a 7 ft tall image of Yoganarasimha, sitting in a yoga posture.
-Decorative sculptures such as kirtimukhas (gargoyles) are used to make the shrine (vimana) towers ornate.
+Decorative sculptures such as kirtimukhas are used to make the shrine (vimana) towers ornate.